Crito: Medieval

+Renaissance

-The oldest manuscript of Crito was produced in 895 CE in Byzantium.
-In the Latin-speaking world, Crito was an unknown work but the Islamic world had produced translations of it for years.
-The Western world rediscovered Crito during the age of Renaissance humanism.
+Crito first became available in Western Europe during the age of Renaissance humanism.
 The first Latin translation was made in 1410 by the Italian humanist and statesman Leonardo Bruni, who was not satisfied with this translation and worked upon another that was completed by 1427.
 Bruni was so satisfied with the arguments presented by the Laws that he had used them in his own work, De militia.
 A revision of Bruni's Latin translation was created by Rinuccio da Castiglione.
 Marsilio Ficino was the third humanist translator; he published the translation in Florence in 1484.
 The first edition of the Greek text was published in September 1513 in Venice by Aldo Manuzio in the complete edition of Plato's works, which was published by Marcus Musurus.